trkohler/index_ukraine_culture/README.md

 ### weird ideas

 - embed 3d model of each person in their profile page (so it would be possible to turn it on 360 degrees)
-- translate to English, German, Polish, Chinese (Mandarin) and French
+- translate to English, German, Polish, Chinese (Mandarin), Arabic, Spanish and French